intel/SVS-Extension-for-PostgreSQL/docs/dev/BGW_LAUNCHER.md

 The check reads the per-database shared-memory slot and distinguishes the three states from [Section 5](#5-enabling-a-database-the-reservation-handshake):

 1. **No slot** (once the launcher has published its initial scan): the database is not enabled.
 Hard error, no build attempted.
-If the slot is missing specifically because the array is full, the error says so distinctly ("worker slots exhausted; raise `max_vamana_databases`") rather than misdiagnosing it as "not enabled," because the database *was* configured; the operator's corrective action is different.
+If the slot is missing specifically because the array is full, the error says so distinctly ("vamana worker slots exhausted"; hint: increase `svs.max_databases`) rather than misdiagnosing it as "not enabled," because the database *was* configured; the operator's corrective action is different.
 2. **Slot present, worker process ID still zero:** the database is enabled and the worker is starting.
 Proceed with the existing bounded wait.
 3. **Slot present, worker process ID set:** available, proceed normally.